Mobile app

 I.Investigate the problem and generate persona:

-📑 Primary research: school-wise survey
+📝 Primary research: school-wise survey with in-person interviews

 In order to research the problem, I made a survey to collect responses from 8 different schools at New York University (NYU).
 67% mentioned that “they have difficulty connecting to peers who might have the same interests to initiate start-up projects” and 53% students said “they want to join start-up teams but lack connections”.